 In the case of other presumed less toxic or at least less directly toxic chemical insults such as medication or vaccine adverse reactions, the initial loss of hair that begins either in the weeks preceding the full onslaught of symptoms or coincident with those symptoms, marks a decline in mitochondrial functioning and likely an impending decline in thyroid functioning.

 Hair Loss: A Reallocation of Mitochondrial Resources

 Considering, that hair generation is an energy (read mitochondrial) intense process, sudden hair loss could be an early marker that mitochondrial resources are limited and being reallocated towards more critical operations like brain and heart functioning.
 When the components for proper mitochondrial functioning are absent, be it the thyroid hormones or the co-factors necessary for cellular energy (ATP) production, the first wave of resource allocation might be to cease non-essential activities.
 The non-essential activities would include hair growth (and wakefulness in general – read Medication and Vaccine Adverse Reactions and the Orexin – Hypocretin Neurons).
 Sudden or unexplained hair loss could indicate mitochondrial impairment.
-Back date the hair loss 2-4 weeks and an illness, a medication, vaccine or environmental exposure could be the culprit.
-Whatever the cause, the thyroid mitochondrial health should be considered and treatment initiated accordingly, because if the disease process continues, the symptoms will expand beyond the hair, potentially to every tissue and organ in the body.
+Backdate the hair loss 2-4 weeks and an illness, a medication, vaccine, or environmental exposure could be the culprit.
+Whatever the cause, the thyroid and mitochondrial health should be considered and treatment initiated accordingly because if the disease process continues, the symptoms will expand beyond the hair, potentially to every tissue and organ in the body.
 Concurrently, investigate and amend nutritional status.
 Mitochondrial functioning is critically dependent on proper nutrients.
-Deficits in important nutrients, like thiamine can have severe repercussions.
+Deficits in important nutrients, like thiamine, can have severe repercussions.